cambiotraining/sars-cov-2-genomics/01-intro.md

 The most popular protocol for amplicon sequencing has been developed by the [ARTIC network](https://artic.network/), whose aim is to develop standardised protocols for viral sample processing.
 The group has designed and tested a panel of primers that work well to amplify the SARS-CoV-2 genome in a mostly unbiased way.
 This is a challenging task, as the protocol involves pooling hundreds of primers together in a single reaction!
-Also, as the virus mutates in the population, primers that used to work in the original template genome may no longer work in the new variants circulating in the population.
+Also, as the virus mutates in the population, primers that used to work in the original template genome may no longer work in the new variants circulating in the population ("primer erosion").
 Therefore, the ARTIC primers have gone through several versions, which are updated and optimised to work on the most common circulating lineages.
 These are called "primer schemes" and are made publicly available in a [public repository](https://github.com/artic-network/primer-schemes).

 ![Schematic of the ARTIC protocol.
 The RNA is reverse-transcribed to cDNA, then two pools of primers (that cover the entire SARS-CoV-2 genome) are used to PCR-amplify the material.
 This material is used to prepare sequencing libraries for the relevant platform that will be used downstream (Illumina or Nanopore).
 Source: [Gohl et al. 2020](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07283-6/figures/1)](images/artic_protocol.png)

 Besides amplicon sequencing, other methods can also be used to obtain SARS-Cov-2 genomes: